Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 MKE 3 supports a map of kubelet flag profiles to specific nodes using the `custom_kubelet_flags_profiles` setting in the toml configuration file.

 MKE 4 does not support kubelet flag profiles, but you can use [Kubelet custom profiles](../configuration/kubernetes/kubelet.md#kubelet-custom-profiles) to map `KubeletConfiguration` values to specific nodes.
-MKE 4 does supports the migration of MKE 3 kubelet flag profiles to kubelet custom profiles.
+MKE 4 does support the migration of MKE 3 kubelet flag profiles to kubelet custom profiles.

 The conversion of flags to `KubeletConfiguration` values is best-effort, and any flags that cannot be converted are listed in the upgrade summary.
 Hosts with a custom flag profile label are marked for the